abdiwasa-z77/CodeAlpha_MusicPlayer/README.md

 - **Next:** Plays the next song.
 - **Shuffle:** Plays a random song.
 - **Progress Bar:** Click to seek to a different part of

+## License

+This project is for educational and personal use.

+---

+**Created by Abdiwasa Abdilahi Abdi**